gjdenhertog/gjdenhertog/STYLE.md

 My goal is to have as few dependencies as possible, preferrably none.
 Dependencies lead to supply chain attacks, safety and performance risks and slow install times.

+### APIs

+Only use versioning if absolutely necessary, try to resolve changes through evolution.
+Once an API has been published, any externally observable behavior of the API cannot be changed without breaking clients.
+Compatible changes can be implemented with an in-place update, the client does not break and no new version needs to be created.

 ### Tooling

 Tools have costs.
 A small standardized toolbox is simpler to operate than an array of specialized